-Canine Good Citizen Test – Saturday, November 14th at 3pm
+Canine Good Citizen Test – Sunday, May 9th 12:30pm onwards

 The Canine Good Citizen Program teaches manners to dogs and responsible dog ownership to their owners.
 The 10-step Canine Good Citizen test is a non-competitive test for all dogs, including purebreds and mixed breeds.
 The CGC award is a prerequisite for many therapy dog groups.
 Some homeowner’s insurance companies, apartment leasing companies, and home owners associations are now encouraging CGC testing.

 I will be responsible for my dog’s health needs.
 These include:

 - routine veterinary care including check-ups and vaccines

 - adequate nutrition through proper diet; clean water at all times